futuremed-ru/covid/lungs-covid-19-classifier/README.md

 Best on validation set by ROC AUC model was saved for each fold.

 ## Results
-Network's predictions was obrained as argmax for produced scores for each class ("COVID-19" and "Other").
+Network's predictions was obtained as argmax for produced scores for each class ("COVID-19" and "Other").
 Resulting models formed an ensemble which is used for further analisys.
 Models stats: